 additional commentary by Timothy Horrigan; April 30, 2012

 Democratic Caucus Leader (and former Speaker) Terie Norelli has a well-deserved reputation for being a staunch opponent of the establishment of a standing House Redress of Grievances Committee.
-One petitioner, Gus Breton, even included her in the list of grievances on his 2012 Petition #28.
+One petitioner, Gus Breton, even included her opposition in the list of grievances on his 2012 Petition #28.
 His 6th grievance out of 7 was against:

 Former Speaker of the New Hampshire House of Representatives, Representative Terie Norelli, New Hampshire House of Representatives Judiciary Committee Chairman David Cote, and all New Hampshire House of Representatives Judiciary Committee Members for denying Mr. Breton his right to a petition for redress of grievance under Part First, Articles 31 and 32 of the New Hampshire Constitution by voting HB 1543-FN of the 2008 legislative session inexpedient to legislate.